EigenDev/simbi/README.md

 library <br>
 or do `make cpu` if you do not have the `cpu_ext.so` library.
 After those install, you should be up and running.
-5) To test, try running the example scripts provided
+5) To test, try running the example scripts provided.
+For example<br>
+ `./examples/sod_test.py --nzones 512 --mode cpu --cfl 0.1 --bc outflow --tend 0.2`
 6) ???
 7) Profit